 - alloy wheels and super-single tyres

-- examining fuel quantity carried
+- optimising fuel quantity carried

 - light stillage pallets.